jamaljs/jamaljs/README.md

 ### To-Do

-- ⬜ Will do rebuild as a package and republished in npm (jamal-pack)
+- ⬜ &nbsp;&nbsp;Will do rebuild as a package and republished in npm (jamal-pack)
 - ✔️ onEvents for jSomething methods.
 - ✔️ NPM package update.
 - ✔️ Remove customTag necessity.